 To address the aforementioned challenges, we propose a general DL framework for a broad class of mixed-discrete wireless resource allocation problems.
 The proposed approach leverages a reformulation that expresses discrete decisions using a support set to enhance learnability.
-Building on this, we design a discrete variable learning network (DVLN) to learn the probability distribution over discrete solutions given system parameters, addressing the zero-gradient problem of discrete outputs.
-Crucially, to enforce the constraints with discrete variables, the DVLN adopts an encoder-decoder architecture with sequential decoding process: rather than predicting all discrete variables in parallel, it generates the solutions of different variables sequentially, dynamically masking infeasible candidates at each step to guarantee strict feasibility.
+Building on this, we design a discrete variable learning network (DVLN) to learn the probability distribution over discrete solutions given system parameters.
+Crucially, to enforce the constraints with discrete variables, the DVLN adopts an encoder-decoder architecture with sequential decoding process: rather than predicting all discrete variables in parallel, it generates the solutions of different variables sequentially, dynamically masking infeasible candidates at each step to guarantee feasibility.
 Notably, the solution is generated by an attention mechanism based on a \emph{context embedding}, which takes into account the current discrete variable solution and evolves dynamically with each step, thereby enabling our DL framework to effectively capture the non-SPSD property.
+The decoder can also learn to adaptively terminates the decoding process, by predicting a learnable end-token.
 The DVLN is jointly trained with a continuous variable learning network (CVLN), which is specialized for outputting continuous resource allocation solutions.
 The two networks are optimized end-to-end in an unsupervised manner by directly maximizing the underlying system performance metric, without requiring a precomputed dataset of optimal solutions.